What Is a Career Path? How to Create Your Own

 [Featured Image]: A woman wearing a blue blouse and glasses, with a pen to chin, thinking about her career path.

 A career path can be defined as a series of jobs that lead you closer to your career goals and vision for life.
 Some people follow a linear path through one field, advancing into roles with more responsibilities and higher salaries.
-Others shift companies, industries, or roles more frequently, and accumulate experience in a variety of roles.
+Others shift companies, industries, or roles more frequently and accumulate experience in a variety of roles.

 You might be wondering what you can do to steer your career in the direction you desire.
 Should you stick to a linear path and seek advancement in a single field, or should you take on diverse roles and explore multiple paths?

 Both approaches can lead to fulfillment when you clarify your vision for the future.
-A linear career path could mean gaining deeper understanding of a field and becoming a leader or specialist, while a multi-directional career path could mean accumulating diverse knowledge and being able to adapt quickly to an ever-changing professional landscape.
+A linear career path could mean gaining a deeper understanding of a field and becoming a leader or specialist, while a multi-directional career path could mean accumulating diverse knowledge and being able to adapt quickly to an ever-changing professional landscape.

-How to create your own career pathfinder
+How to create your own career paths

 1. Define your vision.